-This is the backyard of my house (April 2012).
+This was the backyard of my house in April 2012.
 My original plan was to do chickens under that garage awning, but I changed my mind and decided to do bees, and put the hives just this side of that yellow oregon grape bush.
 My sister has done both, and she says chickens are simple animals, while bees are much more complex.
 You can study them for years and still barely understand them.
 A good internet resource about beekeeping is Michael Bush's website

 Bees live in an interesting grey area between wild and domesticated.
 We breed them and take their honey, and some vegans think they're exploited, but unlike other agricultural animals, they know how to survive in the wild and they are free to fly away at any time.
 In this sense, bees are less exploited than humans!